Contents

 Other Posts

 There are a fair number of posts listing technical pros and cons of Scala, or comparing Scala to various other languages such as Clojure or the others mentioned above, but it is more difficult to find commentary that is more specifically directed at the business or management questions.
 Below are links to some posts that, while often containing some technical content, also contain at least some more general comments.
-The posts are listed from newest to oldest.
-Originally posted 2010-12-22.
+The posts are listed from newest to oldest.- A thread from September 2010 asking if there is a place for management to get support on Scala decisions.

 Updated 2010-12-22: removed "Higher Performance" item per James Iry's comment, fixed Foursquare per harryh's comment.